spesml/spesml.github.io/2_Concepts/2_SpesMethodology/2_modeling_theory.md

 development, a set of views is defined that are to be worked out in the course of system development.
 Typically, views may overlap and be in relationships to each other.
-This has to be reflected in the modeling theories, its models and their mutual dependencies.
+This has to be reflected in the modeling theories, its models, and their mutual dependencies.

 In the end, system modelling development frameworks define a number of views based on modelling theories that capture all aspects of system